gyoto/Gyoto/INSTALL.Gyoto.md

      Yorick users will also need the yorick-yutils add-on (https://github.com/frigaut/yorick-yutils) and may need to install
      the yorick-dev package (in particulat Debian/Ubuntu users).
-     Yorick support is considered depracated and will be removed in the future.
+     Yorick support is considered deprecated and will be removed in the future.

    - Python 3 (optional, provides an interface to the Python interpreted language, allowing to write Gyoto scripts).
 Python 3.9 to 3.14 have been tested.
 For building the Python bindings,